jorgegh2/Split-screen/docs/README.md

 Go to the exercises, download the repository and go to the *Exercises* folder.

-If you want to see the solution, you can download the repository and go to the *Solution* folder or download the [realese]().
+If you want to see the solution, you can download the repository and go to the *Solution* folder.

 # Split Screen